edenbd50/CryptoBull-Claim-Check/README.md

 ## 0. Understanding the contract

 I have seen in the Discord group that there is a common problem for Bull buyers:</br>
-`How do I know whether a certian bull has claimed his bear?`.</br>
+`How do I know whether a certain bull has claimed his bear?`.</br>
 Most of the responds were you can do it manually by:</br>
 - `Step 1:` browsing into the Bull's Opensea page</br>
 - `Step 2:` Navigate to the owner's page</br>
 - `Step 3:` Copy owner's wallet</br>
 - `Step 4:` Open EtherScan website, search for the `Claim bear`</br>
 </br>
-The problem with this approach is that it takes time and the bull might have been transfered post claim,</br>
+The problem with this approach is that it takes time and the bull might have been transferred post claim,</br>
-in that case you would have to look into every one that has held that bull in the past, again, Manually which brings your back to Step 2.</br>
+In that case, you would have to look into every one that has held that bull in the past, again, Manually which brings you back to Step 2.</br>

 Therefore, I took the challenge to make an Automation script for that process (Little did I know that it would be much easier than I thought).</br>

-### My process began with manual process Following Bull number [#7777](https://opensea.io/assets/0x469823c7b84264d1bafbcd6010e9cdf1cac305a3/7777)</br>
+### My process began with the manual process Following Bull number [#7777](https://opensea.io/assets/0x469823c7b84264d1bafbcd6010e9cdf1cac305a3/7777)</br>

 <img src="https://github.com/edenbd50/CryptoBull-Claim-Check/blob/main/images/bull_number_7777.png" alt="bull#777_img" >